Available in VPC

 - Parameters tab

-- Hostname: Private domain of the MySQL Server to connect to.
+- Hostname: The private domain of the MySQL server to connect to.

-- Port: Access port of the MySQL Server to connect to.
+- Port: The connection port of the MySQL server to connect to.

-- Username: Account name of the MySQL Server to connect to.
+- Username: The user account name of the MySQL server to connect to.

 - Click the created MySQL Connection to access the MySQL Server.

-Public domains can only be applied for on the DB server created in the public subnet.
+A public domain can only be applied for usage on the DB server created in Public Subnet.

-- Select the MySQL Server to set the public domain, click Manage DB > Manage public domain, in order, and click [Yes] on the settings popup window.
+- Select the MySQL Server to set up Public domain, navigate to Manage DB > Manage Public domain, and click [Yes] on the settings popup.

 - Set ACG of the selected MySQL Server by referring to Set ACG.

-- Click Manage DB > Manage DB user, in order, and add an user to connect through the public domain.
+- Navigate to Manage DB > Manage DB User and add a user to connect through Public domain.

-- Download MySQL Workbench and follow the guide to install it.
+- Download the MySQL Workbench and follow the guide to install it.

-- Run MySQL Workbench, and create a new MySQL Connection as follows:
+- Run the MySQL workbench and create a new MySQL Connection as follows:

 - Connection Method: Standard (TCP/IP)